erihsu/mincost/README.md

 ## Features

-* Easy to Embed
+* Easy to embed

   This is the primary design goal of mincost.
-See how to embed generic algorithm into your Rust project, please refer to [examples](examples/ga_examples)
+See how to embed genetic algorithm into your Rust project, please refer to [examples](examples/ga_examples)

 * Flexiable encoding style